DarsDars

 • Custom flashcard decks and study materials you create or import.

-• Marketplace listings you publish, including the title, description, and content of any deck or PDF you upload.
+• Resources listings you publish, including the title, description, and content of any deck or PDF you upload.

 Subscriptions and purchases